annapavlovads/annapavlovads/README.md

 - 🌱 I have also graduated from [Yandex.Praktikum](https://practicum.yandex.ru/profile/data-scientist) and Machine Learning course at [Karpov.Courses](https://karpov.courses/).
 - I use databases, BI tools and Machine Learning as my everyday tasks.
 - I speak English (B2) and use it for technical reading and writing docs, Russian (Native) and Deutsch (A2)
-- 📫 Контакты | Please contact me
+- 📫 Please contact me
   - E-mail: `m10tk@yandex.ru`
   - Mob./WhatsApp `+79219452013`
   - [Telegram](https://t.me/AnnaPavlovaDS)